open-telemetry/opentelemetry-specification/specification/api-tracing.md

 * Make a given Span active

-The API MUST internally leverage the Context in order to get and set the current Span state and how Spans are passed across process boundaries.
+The API MUST internally leverage the Context in order to get and set the current Span and for passing Spans across process boundaries.

 When getting the current span, the API MUST return a placeholder Span with an invalid SpanContext if there is no currently active Span.